dvcopae/ticket-service-assignment/README.md

 3. No external libraries are required, only libraries available with standard Java, Kotlin or Golang.
 a.
 For testing purposes libraries are allowed

-### Note
-Although the interfaces below are Kotlin code.
-You can convert them into Golang and implement your code in Go using the standard Golang library.
-Basic Interfaces
-interface Response {
-   fun getStatusCode(): Int
-   fun getBody(): Any
-}

-interface HTTPClient {
-   fun post(url: String, body: Any): Response fun get(url: String): Response
-}

 # Scenarios
 With this data model we would like you to implement the following scenarios.